Buildkite agent security

 You can disable plugins with the command line flag: --no-plugins or the no-plugins setting.

-If you still want to use plugins, you can check out a tool for signing pipelines.
+If you still want to use plugins, see Sign your pipelines.

 If you have enforced a security policy using agent hooks (for example, you force commands to run within a Docker container or a chroot environment), you should also disable local hooks so that your security measures cannot be evaded with local hooks.
 Disabling local hooks also disables plugins from all sources.